UPDATE: Read the latest update regarding our response to the novel coronavirus (COVID-19) situation. Read more.

 Given the small size of these fires, unless you are very close to the burn it is unlikely that the fire will affect your asthma.
 There may be minimal amounts of smoke if you attend the event, but you may notice the smell of fire in the air.

 However, it is recognised that fire smoke can be a major trigger for people with asthma and other respiratory conditions.
-If this is the case, we recommend you stay away from Golden Wattle Park / Mirnu Wirra (Park 21W) during the burn.
+If this is the case, we recommend you stay away from Carriageway Park, Tuthangga (Park 17) during the Burn.

 How does burning align with the Council’s carbon reduction goals?